rartino/OPTIMADE/optimade.md

 ## <a name="h.3.1">3.1.
 Base URL</a>

-Each database provider will publish a base URL that serves the API for each of its databases.
+Each database provider makes available base URLs that either is an index meta-database or serves the API for one of the databases it maintains.
 An example could be: http://example.com/optimade/database_name.
 Every URL component that follows the base URL MUST behave as standardized in this API specification.